Yamanaka-Lab-TUAT/DNN-NMT/README.md

 2. Open "EDIT" tab and select "Import → nntxt, nnp, ONNX" by right-clicking a network graph.
 ![Fig. 2](./doc/fig2.png "Fig. 2")

-3. Read "nntxt" file. <br>
+3. Read "nntxt" file if you want to use the trained NN structure.
+Note that if you want to use both the trained NN structure and the training parameters, read "nnp" file. <br>
-ex) ./nnc_proj/model.nnp
+ex) ./nnc_proj/net.nntxt

 4. If the name of imported NN is "MainRuntime", modify the name as "Main". <br>

-- You can import the layer structure of NN and the training parameters used for the training by importing "nnp" file to NNC.

 <a id="6"></a>
 #### Training NN